DanishMMir/event-booking-system-assignment/README.md

 - install dependencies by running `docker-compose run  --rm composer install`
 - It will install dependencies, create app key and copy .env.example into .env
 - connect your favourite MySQL tool (MySQL workbench) to the `mysql` docker container using below-mentioned credentials.
-- create a database named `laravel_project` inside the `mysql` conatiner by connecting to it by following the above step.
-- Add your DB creds to .env
 ```
     DB_CONNECTION=mysql
     DB_HOST=mysql